 To see what BLAS and LAPACK you are using, type into your shell:

-As always, gensim strives for a clear and straightforward API (see Features).
+As always, Gensim strives for a clear and straightforward API (see Design principles).
 To this end, you do not need to make any changes in your code at all in order to run it over a cluster of computers!

 What you need to do is run a worker script (see below) on each of your cluster nodes prior to starting your computation.
 Running this script tells gensim that it may use the node as a slave to delegate some work to it.
 During initialization, the algorithms inside gensim will try to look for and enslave all available worker nodes.

 A logical working unit.
 Can correspond to a single physical machine, but you can also run multiple workers on one machine, resulting in multiple logical nodes.